cs3216/cs3216.github.io/website/coursework/product-design/index.md

 - Your final write-up named `group-<number>-milestones.pdf`
 - Your designs and testing results - zipped together - named `group-<number>-designs.zip`

-For submissions that are >1GB in size (which is the maximum upload size that Coursemology currently has), upload the zip file to Google Drive and submit a pdf file containing the link to your designs and testing results.
-Please make sure the last modified date time of your uploaded zip file on Google Drive is before the submission deadline.
+For submissions that are >1GB in size (which is the maximum upload size that Coursemology currently has), upload the zip file to Google Drive and submit a PDF file containing the link to your designs and testing results.
+Please make sure the last modified date time of your uploaded ZIP file on Google Drive is before the submission deadline.

 :::tip